clemensv/avrotize/README.md

 Definition (SQL).
 That means you can also convert from JSON Schema to Protobuf going via Avro Schema.

-You can also generate C# and Java code from the Avro Schema documents with Avrotize.
-The difference to the native Avto tools is that Avrotize can emit data classes without Avro library dependencies and, optionally, with annotations for JSON serialization libraries like Jackson or System.Text.Json.
+You can also generate C#, Java, and Python code from the Avro Schema documents with Avrotize.
+The difference to the native Avro tools is that Avrotize can emit data classes without Avro library dependencies and, optionally, with annotations for JSON serialization libraries like Jackson or System.Text.Json.